 Business event planners will be spoilt for choice with new openings like the Oakwood Premier Melbourne and the 277-guestroom Hyatt Centric.

 Oakwood Premier Melbourne is the first Oakwood Premier hotel in Australia and the first five-star “hybrid’ hotel”, designed with rooms 392 rooms for guests on short stays as well as studios or one and two-bedroom apartments for extended stays.
 The 40-storey Oakwood Premier has four function spaces to host business events and celebrate special occasions in a quiet and private pocket of Southbank.

-For end-of-the day networking with unbeatable views there is Sky Bar Melbourne within walking distance to Melbourne Convention and Exhibition Centre with more dining along the Yarra River.
+For end-of-the day networking with unbeatable views from 139 metres up there is Strato Melbourne (formerly Sky Bar) within walking distance to Melbourne Convention and Exhibition Centre with more dining along the Yarra River.